antonkaplanM/DeployAssist/Technical Documentation/04-Database/Database-README.md

 # Database Documentation

-This directory contains database-related configuration, scripts, and documentation for the hello-world-nodejs application.
+This directory contains database-related configuration, scripts, and documentation for the DeployAssist application.

 ## Quick Links